JohannaZitt/CryoDASDenoising/README.md

-This software repository contains the scripts necessary to reproduce the results from the article "Self-Supervised Coherence-Based Denoising on Cryoseismological Distributed Acoustic Sensing Data."
+This software repository contains the scripts necessary to reproduce the results from the article "Self-Supervised Coherence-Based Denoising of Cryoseismological Distributed Acoustic Sensing Data."
 The preprint of the article is available on authorea: [DOI: 10.22541/au.172779667.76811452/v2](https://doi.org/10.22541/au.172779667.76811452/v2)

 ### Abstract:

-One major challenge in cryoseismology is that signals of interest are often buried within the high noise level emitted by a multitude of environmental processes.
-Events of interest potentially stay unnoticed and remain unanalyzed, particularly because conventional sensors cannot monitor an entire glacier.
-However, with Distributed Acoustic Sensing (DAS), we can observe seismicity over multiple kilometers.
-DAS systems turn common fiber-optic cables into seismic arrays that measure strain rate data, enabling researchers to acquire seismic data in hard-to-access areas with high spatial and temporal resolution.
-We deployed a DAS system on Rhonegletscher, Switzerland, using a 9 km long fiber-optic cable that covered the entire glacier, from its accumulation to its ablation zone, recording seismicity for one month.
-The highly active and dynamic cryospheric environment, in combination with poor coupling, resulted in DAS data characterized by a low Signal-to-Noise Ratio (SNR) compared to classical point sensors.
-Our objective is to effectively denoise this dataset.
-We use a self-supervised J -invariant U-net autoencoder capable of separating incoherent environmental noise from temporally and spatially coherent signals of interest (e.g., stick-slip or crevasse signals).
-The method shows enhanced inter-channel coherence, increased SNR, and significantly improved visibility of the icequakes.
-Further, we compare different training data types varying in recording position, wavefield component, and waveform diversity.
-Our approach has the potential to enhance the detection capabilities of events of interest in cryoseismological DAS data, hence to improve the understanding of processes within Alpine glaciers.
+A major challenge in cryoseismology is that signals of interest are often buried within the high noise level emitted by a variety of environmental processes.
+Particular Distributed Acoustic Sensing (DAS) data often suffers from low signal-to-noise ratios (SNR) potentially resulting in a multitude of undetected events of interest, which further remain unanalyzed.
+To record seismicity, we deployed a DAS system on Rhône Glacier, Switzerland, using a 9 km long fiber-optic cable that covered the entire glacier, from its accumulation to its ablation zone.
+The highly active and dynamic cryospheric environment, in combination with poor coupling, resulted in DAS data characterized by a low SNR.
+Our objective is to develop and evaluate a method to effectively denoise this cryoseismological DAS dataset, while comparing our approach to state-of-the-art filtering and denoising methods.
+We propose the J-invariant-cryo denoiser, specifically trained on cryoseismological data and capable of separating incoherent environmental noise from temporally and spatially coherent signals of interest, based on a self-supervised J-invariant U-Net autoencoder.
+The method enhances inter-channel coherence, improves waveform similarity with co-located seismometers, and increases SNR.
+The comparison of different methods shows that our approach obtains the highest gain in SNR and highest similarity with co-located seismometers, while suffering from denoising artifacts in rare cases.
+The proposed denoiser has the potential to enhance the detection capabilities of events of interest in cryoseismological DAS data, hence to improve the understanding of processes within Alpine glaciers.